 Come join an inclusive, collaborative dance movement group of all abilities.
 Move in new ways, release tension, and have fun through a variety of guided dance improvisation activities and exploring creating dances together.
 Most members are 55yrs+, and the group includes people under 55 with diverse physicalities and mobilities.

-Thank-you to Saanich Parks & Recreation, the Cedar Hill Arts Centre, and Made in BC – Dance on Tour for supporting the group!
+Thank-you to Saanich Parks & Recreation and the Cedar Hill Arts Centre for supporting the group this season!

 At Cedar Hill Recreation’s Dance Studio.

 January 18, Introductory session, free, registration code: 18414.

 January 25 – March 15, 8 classes for $40, registration code: 18415.

 *If cost is a barrier: there is a recreation subsidy program for Saanich residents who live on a low income; and/or be in touch with Joanne about a scholarship spot.